 Related: Making Pemmican With Game Meat

-Why Do People Dry Fish?
+Why Do People Do This?

-Drying fish as a preservation method has existed for thousands of years.
+Removing moisture from fish as a preservation method has existed for thousands of years.
 It was especially important with the growth of commercial fishing in the 15th and 16th centuries.
 Fishermen needed a way to keep their fish from spoiling during transportation to different ports.
-And salting/drying their catch worked perfectly.
-Native and indigenous communities across Canada still practice the fine art of making dry fish as a method of food preservation.

 Another way to preserve fresh fish is by canning.
 If your family depends on fish for food security, learning how to can fresh fish could be a good idea.